GScripter/GScripter/README.md

 <h1 align="center"> Hello There 👋 </h1>

-* Hello, I'm [Gabriel Santana](python.org), self-taught in love with technology, always trying to overcome myself.
+* Hello, I'm [Gabriel Santana](python.org), self-taught in love with technology, always trying improve more each day.

 * I am a Full Stack Developer being able to build from simple to complex systems.
-Having several projects in the area ranging from blogs to complex E-commerce.
+I have several projects in the area ranging from blogs to complex E-commerce.

-* I am currently improving my skills and plan to learn Bootstrap and Javascript.
+* I am currently improving my skills and planning to learn Bootstrap and Javascript.

 * I am willing to work on freelance projects and I love to contribute to open source projects.

-* In this profile of mine on Github you will see some of my work, ways of contact and also find out a little more about me, feel free to contact me even if it is just to answer questions.
+* Here you will see some of my work, ways of contact and also find out a little more about me, feel free to contact me even if it is just to answer questions.

 * Connect with me on LinkeDin :fireworks: [LinkeDin Profile](python.org) :sparkler: